 Arm Lift (Brachioplasty)

 Sometimes, weight loss and aging can result in a sagging appearance of the skin and fat of the upper arms.
 Although exercise can tone the underlying muscles, working out does not fix the lax skin.
-An arm lift, also known as a brachioplasty, can help with this – eliminating the hanging skin, and making the arm more toned and fit-looking.
+An arm lift, also known as a brachioplasty, can help with this by eliminating the hanging skin.
+This makes the arm look more toned, youthful and fit-looking.

 Get Rid of the Extra Fat on Your Arms

-Anatomically speaking, the upper arm usually has a combination of extra fat and excess skin in the tricep area.
+Anatomically speaking, the upper arm is prone to develop a combination of extra fat and excess skin in the tricep area.
 This is especially true after major weight loss, such as gastric bypass surgery.
-To deal with this problem, a combination of solutions is used: liposuction treats the excess fat, while surgical skin excision takes away the excess skin.
-For those people who have youthful elastic skin and predominantly excess fat, liposuction by itself may be a possibility.
+To deal with this problem, liposuction treats the excess fat, while surgical skin excision takes away the excess skin.
+For those people who have predominantly excess fat with youthful elastic skin, liposuction by itself may be a possibility.

-The operation is performed as day surgery, under general anesthesia.
+The operation is performed as an outpatient surgery, under general anesthesia.
 Liposuction is first performed to shape and remove fatty deposits, then a skin incision is made on the undersurface of the upper arm, where it shows the least.
 Excess skin is removed, and a tidy incision closure is performed.
 Drains are not typically needed.
-While there is a surgical incision, most patients are very pleased with the new arm shape once everything has healed, and feel comfortable wearing short-sleeved shirts, when they wouldn’t do so prior to the surgery.
+While there is a surgical incision, most patients are very pleased with the new arm shape once everything has healed.
+Patients tell us that they feel much more comfortable wearing short-sleeved shirts, when they wouldn’t do so prior to the surgery.

 To receive a personalized information pack with specific details on the procedure you’re interested in, send us a request by clicking here.